ji-zai/personal-site/content/essays/truth.md

 The ability to seek truth is the most valuable skill.

 Any human creation you value is based on some truth(s) about the world, or mind.
 You need to be able to seek truth in order to do work that matters to you.
-And doing work that matters to you is both better for the world, and therefore yourself.
+And doing work that matters to you is better for you, me, and everyone.

 As AI improves exponentially fast, the value of truth seeking rises in tandem.